 - Best practice examples of sustainable tourism in Latin America;

-- The challenges Latin America faces in the development of a more responsible tourism industry;
+- The challenges Latin America faces in the development of more responsible tourism industry;

-- How to enhance your knowledge and experience in the sustainable tourism industry while traveling the world.
+- How to enhance your knowledge and experience in the sustainable tourism industry while travelling the world.

 Florie, what first triggered your interest in sustainable tourism?

 My interest began when I was a student and decided to write my thesis on the implementation of sustainable policies in hotels, and how to successfully implement the necessary changes to allow the introduction of more ecological practices.

 I did my degree in International Business and, in the last year, decided to specialize in tourism and hospitality, mainly because I had always wanted to travel.
 I loved the idea of selling “experiences” and thought tourism was an important source of local development worldwide.